 Who they are: Working hand in hand with Peace Corps volunteers in some of the poorest nations on earth, World Connect focuses exclusively on improving the health and wellbeing of third-world mothers and children.
 Current projects include initiatives to install solar panels and clean running water to maternity ward health centers in Mali, free nutrition and infant health classes for women in El Salvador, and bringing labor and delivery doctors to the Dominican Republic.
 Since 2005, more than 300 projects have been funded through World Connect.

-Who they are: Shriners has its work cut out for itself.
-With 22 hospitals serving thousands of kids nationwide, this healthcare nonprofit focuses on helping kids under 18 who suffer from orthopaedic conditions, burns, spinal cord injuries, and cleft lip and palate.
-Patients are treated regardless of their familys ability to pay, one of the many reasons healthcare pros from across the world gather here to give to a good cause and bone up on the latest research and procedures.
-Those who want to check out Shriners facilities even further can check out a virtual tour led by three Shriners patients.
+Who they are: Shriner’s has its work cut out for itself.
+With 22 hospitals serving thousands of kids nationwide, this healthcare nonprofit focuses on helping kids under 18 who suffer from orthopedic conditions, burns, spinal cord injuries, and cleft lip and palate.
+Patients are treated regardless of their family’s ability to pay, one of the many reasons healthcare pros from across the world gather here to give to a good cause and bone up on the latest research and procedures.

 Who they are: Ten sites, one battle and a never-ending barrage of problems.
 LIFT focuses on eliminating poverty among all populations, which includes providing support services for expectant mothers.
 Among its long list of services, which range from job-hunting support to providing healthcare referrals, LIFT helps new parents find childcare support subsidies, file their taxes to include the Child Tax Credit and identify mom-friendly jobs that offer flexible hours.
 As for the results?
 They speak for themselves.